csswizardry/csswizardry.github.com/case-studies-bbc-workshop.md

 title: BBC – Workshop and code review
 meta: "Running a full-day workshop with developers from the BBC"
 permalink: /case-studies/bbc-workshop/
+next-case-study-title: "Hear about how I changed and improved front-end process for BSkyB."
+next-case-study-url: /case-studies/bskyb/
 hide-hire-me-link: true
 ---